How to Make a Graphic-Text Mash-up to Promote Blog Content on Facebook

 Shortly after Facebook’s update in March, it made a new rule limiting text in images used in ads, sponsored stories and Page cover photos to 20%.
 If you plan to “promote” the Facebook post including an image, pay to boost its visibility or turn it into an ad, the surface area of the image that includes text has to stay under 20%.

 I’ll also note here that image posts as they’re displayed on a Facebook Wall favor portrait orientation and will cut off the left and right sides of landscape oriented images.
-If you’re using a landscape image, try to keep the text within the area that is “center square” to the height of the image.
+If you’re using a landscape image, then try to keep the text within the area that is “center square” to the height of the image.
 I’ve illustrated the center square in this drawing.